-No, we are not certified organic.
+No, Sage Farm is not certified organic.
 The grain that the goats eat is certified organic.
 The hay and pasture they eat is not certified, although on our own land, we do not use any pesticides or non-organic fertilizers.
-Under the National Organic Program animals used in organic milk production can NEVER be treated with antibiotics.
-While we never use antibiotics in our herd unless absolutely necessary, in cases where an animal's well-being is at stake, we do treat them with antibiotics accordingly.
+Under the National Organic Program, animals used in organic milk production can NEVER be treated with antibiotics.
+While we do not use antibiotics in our herd unless absolutely necessary, in cases where an animal's well-being is at stake, we do treat them with antibiotics accordingly.
 Under National Organic Program standards, that animal would have to be permanently removed from milk production.
 On a small dairy like ours, that would be impractical and wasteful.
 When an animal on our farm is undergoing any type of drug treatment, her milk is discarded and not used for cheese production until all residue is undetectable in the milk.
-Luckily, we have only needed to use antibiotics and other drugs not approved in organic production a handful of times.
 Sidenote: All milk sold in the U.S. is tested for antibiotic residue before entering the market.
 It is illegal to sell milk with detectable antibiotic residue.

 Why grain?
 Why organic grain?
 Is your grain GMO-free?

-To maintain good milk production over the course of a 10-month season, lactating goats must be fed a diet that is balanced for energy, protein, and vitamins and minerals.
-We raise our goats on pasture, browse, and grass/clover hay, which vary seasonally in their nutritional value.
+To maintain high milk production over the course of a 10-month season, lactating goats must be fed a diet that is balanced in energy, protein, and vitamins and minerals.
+We raise our goats on pasture, browse, and grass/clover hay, which vary seasonally in their nutritional composition.
 We rely on grain to achieve a balanced ration and optimal milk production.
-We recognize that grain is a large farm input that comes from outside our local agricultural region and that feeding grain has far-reaching impacts on land use and consumption of fossil fuels.
+We recognize that grain is a large farm input that comes from outside our local agricultural region and that feeding grain has far-reaching impacts on land use and the consumption of fossil fuels.
 We choose to purchase organic grain because organic farming practices are designed to minimize negative environmental impacts by using fewer and less toxic pesticides and fertilizers.
-We hope that organic farmers are more likely to give back to the soil while limiting runoff by using techniques such as crop rotation, planting cover crops and fertilizing with composted waste.
+We hope that organic farmers are more likely to maintain soil health while limiting runoff by using techniques such as crop rotation, planting cover crops, and fertilizing with composted waste.

 The grain we purchase is GMO-free, as are all certified organic products in the U.S. In fact, our cheeses are entirely GMO-free as well.